Wang Wang and Fu Ni: Arrival at Adelaide Zoo (2009–2010)

 Wang Wang and Fu Ni arrived at Adelaide Zoo in Adelaide, South Australia, on 29 November 2009, escorted by police in a climate-controlled semitrailer.
 They first appeared on 13 December after Governor-General Quentin Bryce officially opened their enclosure.
-175 families helped to plant bamboo for them.
-Initially on loan for ten years as part of a global giant panda breeding program, Wang Wang and Fu Ni are the only giant pandas in the Southern Hemisphere.
-A large amount of media attention was given to their arrival, and the loan has been described as an instance of "panda diplomacy" between Australia and China.
+175 families helped to plant bamboo in their enclosure for them.
+Initially on loan for ten years as part of a global giant panda breeding program, Wang Wang and Fu Ni were the only giant pandas in the Southern Hemisphere at the time.

-On 12 January 2010, the pair were released from their glass enclosures into their exhibit after a period of quarantine, ordered by minister Penny Wong.
-They also joined Earth Hour as "official ambassadors".

 Zoos SA borrowed $6.7 million to fund the pandas, while a lack of sponsors added to the debt.
-The state government invested $18.9 million for the new entrance and fence, and the zoo paid $8 million dollars for the new exhibit from sponsors, donors, and loans.
+The state government invested $18.9 million for the new entrance and fence, and the zoo paid $8 million for the new exhibit from sponsors, donors, and loans.
 After Wang Wang and Fu Ni's arrival, Adelaide Zoo's visitors grew 70% and membership to Zoos SA had grown 25%.
 However, after initial expectations that the pandas would contribute $600 million to the South Australian economy in the course of a decade, visitor numbers returned to the same levels before their arrival by 2010.
+A large amount of media attention was given to their arrival, and the loan has been described as an instance of "panda diplomacy" between Australia and China.
+In 2019, Prime Minister Scott Morrison criticized the Australian Labor Party's pledge to fund Wang Wang and Fu Ni for five more years, saying that the Queensland floods should be more of a priority.